psDevUK/New-GoogleBarChart/README.md

 "Demonstration Charts")

 ## Show Some Respect
-If you are just using universaldashboard.community version think about putting your hand in your wallet/purse and buying the enterprise edition.
+If you are just using universaldashboard.community version think about putting your hand in your wallet/purse and purchase the enterprise edition.
 I personally own 2 licenses for this, as I think the software is extremely well priced and I know that by buying the product I am helping the developer carry on making the product even better.
 So please show some respect and go buy your copy of Enterprise edition.
 I can certainly vouch it is well worth the money and I have been able to produce my